Spreadsheet & table updated weekly

 Investing In The Marijuana Industry

-There are a large number of publicly traded marijuana companies, with the biggest ones being located in Canada.
-Canada is the largest market where marijuana has been fully legalized.
-Companies in this segment have different strategies, such as focusing on the medical marijuana market or certain geographic markets.
+There are a large number of publicly traded marijuana companies, with the biggest ones being located in Canada, which is not surprising, as Canada is the largest market where marijuana has been fully legalized.
+Companies in this segment have different strategies, such as focusing on the medical marijuana market, or certain geographic markets.

-There are several ETFs which investors can choose from if they are bullish on the industry as a whole and if they do not want to choose among single companies.
-The largest one of these ETFs is the Horizons Marijuana Life Sciences Index ETF (HMLSF), which has a current net asset value of $15.20 per share (CAD, equal to US$11.90):
+There are several ETFs which investors can choose if they are bullish on the industry as a whole and if they do not want to choose among single companies.
+The largest one of these ETFs is the Horizons Marijuana Life Sciences Index ETF (HMLSF), which has a current net asset value of CAD16.60 per share (July 2019).

-This ETF made a quarterly distribution of $0.196 (CAD, equal to US$0.15) this fall, its forward yield is 5.1% (assuming distributions are neither cut nor increased).
+This ETF made a quarterly distribution of $0.200 (CAD, equal to US$0.152) in June 2019, its forward yield is 4.4% (assuming distributions are neither cut nor increased).
 The Horizons Marijuana Life Science ETF has a relatively high expense ratio of 0.75% annually.

 ‘Pure Play’ Marijuana Stocks